smugpie/uk-ire-road-sign-fonts/README.md

 - Motorway Permanent and Temporary - a smaller alphabet used to render route numbers on motorway signage

 I might get round to some of the above at some point.
 But then again I might not.

+## License

+The working drawings of Transport Heavy are Crown Copyright available under the Open Government Licence.

+The fonts in this repository are derived from those drawings.